panviz/v1/readme.txt

     provider.dropbox -> fs
     bookmark -> persistent storage like fs, mysql, mongo git -> svc
+  View is a Module
+  View.Editor
+    Does View contains Editor? or Editor is a View? move action_bar to Main toolbar like Tridion.RibbonToolbar open empty Editor if .txt file missing open selected item on 'item' action

 Prototype
-  fully replace prototype.js with bunch of files
+  fully replace prototype.js with bunch of files remove common libraries from git repository

 Publish wrench update